Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 It is recommended to use [Teststeps](../../../Teststep) in MTA to call abovementioned microflows.
 :::

+### Session handling

 The [Test Case](../../../test-case) containing the Teststeps should be using MxAdmin as an Execution user, with the Apply-security setting Off.
 Although MTA creates it's own user session to perform actions in a Test Case, it is still necessary to login to the App under test when using MTA.
 Use the Mx_Login microflow from the Starter Kit or alternatively create a custom microflow in a separate module.
 In the future, the session that is created by MTA, will also be used during the execution of the frontend test.

+The upside of the current implementation is that sessions created by Playwright can be carried onto subsequent Test Cases.
+Just point to the `MenditectPlaywrightConnector.Page` object that was created in a Test Case, whenever calling a Locator microflow, and the same browser tab will be used to run the test.
+Only when closing all the browser tabs (`MenditectPlaywrightConnector.Close_Page`) or by stopping the test (`MenditectPlaywrightStarterKit.Stop_Test`) the browser will be closed.

+When running Playwright on your local machine from Studio Pro, the free license will only allow for so many user sessions.
+Therefore, a few tips:
+- prevent using Anonymous sessions;
+- always logout at the end when creating a Playwright session;
+- prevent also manually logging in from your own browser;
+- restart the App if needed.

 ## Testing Mendix Platform Supported Widgets